 On Sunday 38 detainees were killed during a transfer by Junta authorities to Abu Zaabal prison outside Cairo.
 The Egypt International Crimes Investigation Team (EICIT) will this week ask for access to the personnel present when the detained civilian protestors were being transferred.

 The EICI, which was established by the FJP and members of the Shura council, has expressed its concern that the violence in Egypt continues to escalate and the number of people killed continues to rise.

-Tayab Ali, the lawyer coordinating the EICI said ‘Detained protestors are in the most vulnerable position as they are unarmed and entirely under the control of the new coup government.
+The lawyer coordinating the EICI, a partner at ITN Solicitors, said ‘Detained protestors are in the most vulnerable position as they are unarmed and entirely under the control of the new coup government.
 I am directing the team to gather evidence to establish exactly what happened during this transfer.
 The failure of the coup government to safely transfer civilian detainees is of great concern and brings into question the how other detainees are being treated’.

 The EICI will request access to civilian members of the coup government to establish whether or not criminal proceedings should be brought against them.

 The EICI is the Egypt International Crimes Team and includes prominent lawyers, Lord Ken Macdonald QC, Professor John Dugard SC, Mike Mansfield QC.
-The team is being coordinated by Tayab Ali.
+The team is being coordinated by a lawyer at ITN Solicitors.

 The EICI was established by Egypt’s Freedom and Justice Party and members of the Shura Council of Egypt which is Egypt’s second parliamentary house.